cloud-native-toolkit/cloud-shell-commands/README.md

 ### Add API Key(s)

 Run `icc --add-account` to register the apikey for an account.
-You will be prompted for the account nickname and the api key.

 ```shell script
 icc --add-account
 ```

+You will be prompted for the account nickname and the api key.
+The api key will not be echoed to the console.

 **Note:** Never store API Keys in Git, its a small price to pay for the simplicity of the time this little CLI trick saves you.

 ### Generate the cluster configuration

-1. Use the `icc` command to initialize the `ibmcloud.yaml` file with the existing clusters in the account:
+1. Use the `icc --generate` command to initialize the `ibmcloud.yaml` file with the existing clusters in the account:

     ```shell script
     icc --generate